Contributed By TozziniFreire Advogados

 Other specific laws applicable to public procurement are:

 Besides federal rules, states and municipalities may also issue their own public procurement rules, as long as they abide by the general rules established by federal laws.

 All government bodies, special government funds, autonomous government entities, state-controlled companies, public foundations and all other entities controlled directly or indirectly by the federal, state, federal district and municipal-level governments are subject to Brazilian public procurement legal rules.

 All contracts executed by Brazilian public entities have to comply with the procurement regulation, which covers not only the public procurement proceeding rules (and respective waiver/procurement unenforceability cases), but also the government contract terms and conditions, procurement-associated violations and crimes, and respective penalties.

 The applicable laws provide for several situations of waiver of the public procurement process and unfeasible competition.
 There are a number of cases of waiver, ranging from low-cost products/services to protection of national security.
-Acquisitions from sole source supplier or specialising services are examples of unenforceability of the public procurement process.
+Acquisitions from sole source supplier or specialised services are examples of unenforceability of the public procurement process.

-As per minimum-value thresholds, the PPA provides that the public procurement process is not required for engineering works and services with a total cost of up to BRL33,000, and other services and purchases with a total cost of up to BRL17,600.
+As per minimum value thresholds, the PPA provides that the public procurement process is not required for engineering works and services with a total cost of up to BRL33,000, and other services and purchases with a total cost of up to BRL17,600.